William Moore (American football): Professional career

-Moore was drafted by the Atlanta Falcons in the second round of the 2009 NFL Draft.
+Moore was drafted by the Atlanta Falcons in the second round of the 2009 NFL draft.
 He wore the number 25 to honor his Missouri teammate Aaron O'Neal, who died during a voluntary workout in the summer of 2005.

 Moore played only two games in his rookie season, however in his 2010 season, he played 16 games, recording 82 total tackles, 5 interceptions, and one forced fumble.
 He was the fifth-leading tackler for the Atlanta Falcons in 2010, and was tied with Brent Grimes as the leader in interceptions, with five each.
 Moore also played with a former Missouri Tigers teammate, Sean Weatherspoon.
 Moore was named to the 2013 Pro Bowl as a replacement for Donte Whitner.

 On March 9, 2013, Moore signed a five-year, $32 million contract to stay with the Falcons.
 On February 8, 2016, Moore was released by the Falcons even with two years left on his contract.

 NFL career statistics

+2023 arrest

+Moore was arrested for an incident that occurred April 23, 2023.
+He is accused of firing into a vehicle at Alexander park in Lawrenceville, Ga.
+The victim’s two young children were inside the car.
+He was arrested on April 26 and charged with two counts of aggravated assault, two counts of child cruelty and criminal damage to property among other charges.